anderson92zolis/pharmaIndustryProject/README.md

-# Cleaning validation of an API in Pharmaceutical Industry
+# Cleaning validation of an API in Pharmaceutical Industry Web Application

-A new web application for API "Active Pharmaceutical Ingredients" cleaning validation promises to improve efficiency and compliance with regulations.

-# Web Application Development for API Cleaning Validation

 ## Project Description

-A new web application is being developed to enhance efficiency and compliance with regulations in API cleaning validation.
+A new web application is being developed to enhance efficiency and compliance with regulations in API "Active Pharmaceutical Ingredients" cleaning validation.
 The application will allow users to perform automatic and manual verifications of API cleanliness, ensuring they meet established standards.

 ## Tasks

 ### User Registration:

-- Implement a user registration system that requests information such as name, email, and password.
+- Implement a user registration system that requests information such as ***name, email, and password.***

 ### Login:

-- Create a login page to authenticate registered users.
+- Create a login page to ***authenticate registered users.***

 ### Project Management: